Ring ouzel: Status and conservation

 The ring ouzel has an extensive range, estimated at 9.17 sqkm, and a large population, estimated at 600,000–2 million individuals in Europe (which comprises 95% of the breeding range).
 The species is not believed to approach the thresholds for the population decline criteria of the IUCN Red List (i.e., declining more than 30% in ten years or three generations), and is therefore evaluated as least concern.
 The breeding population in Europe was estimated to be 299,000–598,000 pairs in 2019.

 There are signs of decline in several countries.
-Its decline in Ireland in recent years has been striking, with regular breeding now confined to two counties.
+Its decline in Ireland in recent years has been striking, with regular breeding now confined to one county, Donegal, with only four to nine breeding pairs left in 2021.
 Suspected causes include climate change, human disturbance, hunting and outdoor leisure activities.
 Loss of junipers may be a factor in southern Spain and north-west Africa, as may upland forestation in the UK.
 There may also be competition from larger thrushes like the common blackbird, mistle thrush and fieldfare.
 A Scottish study suggested that sites at higher altitudes and with a good cover of heather were less likely to have been deserted by breeding ring ouzels than lower or more open locations.

 In the Alps, the density of breeding pairs can reach 60–80 /km2 but is generally much lower with 37 /km2 in Haute-Savoie, 22 /km2 in the Jura Mountains, and 8 /km2 in more open habitats in Britain.